HariZalan/Baggins/README.md

-Baggins is a minimalistic browser written using the pywebview library (https://pywebview.flowrl.com).
+Baggins is a minimal browser written using the pywebview library (https://pywebview.flowrl.com).